CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_sampler.md

 An EKS object can be created using the `EnsembleKalmanProcess` constructor by specifying the `Sampler` type.
 The constructor takes two arguments, the prior mean `prior_mean` and the prior covariance `prior_cov`.

-Creating an EKI object requires as arguments:
+Creating an EKS object requires as arguments:

  1. An initial parameter ensemble -- an array of size `p × N_ens`, where `N_ens` is the  ensemble size;